microsoft/computervision-recipes/similarity/README.md

 ## Coding guidelines

-See the [coding guidelines](../classification/#coding-guidelines) in the image classification folder.
+See the [coding guidelines](../CONTRIBUTING.md#coding-guidelines) in the root folder.